 The list of suspects was small and everyone agreed that no American pilot could have been forced to commit such a heinous deed.

-A harried aide handed out medical history questionnaires.
+A harried nurse's aide emerged from the hallway and handed out medical history questionnaires.
 I checked off being free of AIDS, Hepatitis B, drug abuse, anemia, but marked “Yes.” to having lived outside the USA.
 My last two years had been spent in Thailand.

 The process of giving blood isn’t fast and the hospital staff asked for patience.
 Not everyone was listening and a white-haired man in his fifties fumed, “I don’t understand why they can’t give us the needles and bags, so we can take our own blood.”

-With his clean clothes, cleanly shaven face, and polished shoes, he could passed for a normal citizens, if you ignored the bottle of vodka sticking out of the plastic bag at his feet.
+With his clean clothes, cleanly shaven face, and polished shoes, he could passed for a normal citizen, if you ignored the bottle of vodka sticking out of the plastic bag at his feet.

 ”When can I give some blood?”
 His eyes sparkled with dementia.
 “Give me a razor blade and I’ll pour it in a bowl.”